SinTan1729/ReVancedBuilder/README.md

 # Revanced Build
 This repo template will allow one to build [ReVanced](https://github.com/revanced/) apps automatically.
-Set it up to run periodically using cron.
 It uses [telegram.sh](https://github.com/fabianonline/telegram.sh) and [telegram-upload](https://github.com/Nekmo/telegram-upload) to messages.

+## How to use
+Just run `./build_revanced <working-directory> (force/clean/experimental)`.
+Might be a good idea to set it up to run periodically using cron.

 ## Notes
 - The script will download the **automatically selected compatible version** (using compatibility of patches as listed [here](https://github.com/revanced/revanced-patches#list-of-available-patches)) of Youtube on APKMirror, **NOT** latest official version on Google Play.